TILEPROXY BETA 7 (Tileproxy_Beta7_mar21.zip) A Brief "Getting Started" Tutorial

 SourceForge.net/

-The installer will then ask you to confirm where you wish to install two other folders.
+B. At the "Install Options Page" the installer will then ask you to confirm where you wish to install two other folders.
 They are the "TileProxy Photoreal World" folder (the converted bitmaps FS uses) and the "Cache" folders (the downloaded JPG's from the map servers).
-Some users put these on secondary drives or partitions to prevent fragmentation of their OS drives, and this is recommended but not manditory:
+If you choose the default locations specified in the installer at "C:\Program Files\Microsoft Games" you can move on to Step C below.

-C. When finished you will find a new group of TileProxy shortcuts in your Start Menu.
+D. When finished you will find a new group of TileProxy shortcuts in your Start Menu.
 Familiarize yourself with them.
 There are links to start TP, clean your TP World folder, a Cache Manager application and more.
 More information on these may be found in the TileProxy Manual.

 Step 2.
-Download my PRE-CONFIGURED (Beta 7) PROXYUSER.ini FILE at: http://www.edtruthan.com/tileproxy/ProxyUser_081708.zip
+Download my PRE-CONFIGURED (Beta 8) PROXYUSER.ini FILE at: http://www.edtruthan.com/tileproxy/ProxyUser_090914.zip

 Why do you need this file?
 The ProxyUser.ini file is the heart of TP and contains most of the configuration information that TileProxy uses to function properly, set LOD parameters, water mask parameters, and determine which map service is to be used.
 Because of EULA issues, the TP ProxyUser.ini is not configured to operate by default without a few simple modifications (the map server URL's).
 The link above contains two completely "ready to go" .ini files (one each for FS9 and FSX) that will have you up and running in a flash.
+(We update this file every so often due to map service updates, the last notation of which may be found to the right of the download link above.)

 Important: If you decided you'd like your Cache folders on another drive instead of their default location you'll need to edit a few entries in the ProxyUser.ini file: See This Page For Instructions.